antonhornquist/r/README.md

 ### Gotchas

 If one of the parameters of a module has a `ControlSpec` not compatible with Lag (ie. the standard `db` `ControlSpec`) lag time should not be used for any of the parameters.
 This is a known SuperCollider issue.
-(TODO: decsribe workaround)
+(TODO: describe workaround)

 ## Status